BeskarDev/nexus-rpg/src/utils/output/conditions.md

----
-sidebar_position: 4
----

-# 🌡️ Conditions

-You can suffer various conditions during the game.
-Each condition inflicts different effects on you.
-When you suffer a condition, the source also states how long it holds effect.
-When you suffer the same condition multiple times, you only are affected by it once.
-In the case of conditions with different potencies, such as bleeding, you only suffer the most potent version of the condition.

 Name | Description
 --- | ---
 **bleeding (X)** | You take X lasting damage.
 At the end of your turns, roll Strength + Fortitude to end the condition early.
 You or one of your allies can also use an Action to roll Spirit + Nature to quickly bandage up the wound.
 On a success, the condition ends early.